Veteran’s tearful reunion with long-lost son was their final moment together - NewsBreak

 “It took calling [WFLA] to get me in that hospital,” Turley-Knight said.
 “The fact that it was so soon after that he actually passed away.
 If you hadn’t pulled the strings that you pulled, we would not have been able to say goodbye.”

-Lorenzo’s wife, Tama, said he had searched for his son for decades with no idea until the reunion that Turley-Knight was growing up in Carrollwood while the Lorenzos lived in nearby Temple Terrace.
+Lorenzo’s wife, Tama, said he had searched for his son for decades with no idea until the reunion that Turley-Knight was growing up in Carrollwood while the Lorenzos lived in nearby Temple Terrace.26-year-old inmate pronounced dead at Oklahoma County Detention Center

 “It just made our hearts break a little more because we were so close,” Tama Lorenzo said.
 “We were so close and could’ve seen him.”